 Mind-reading gets us all into trouble!
 The trick to avoiding mind-reading is to stick as closely as possible to sensory-verifiable experience in our thoughts.
 The moment we begin to assume we know what someone is thinking, we often ignore that such a thought came from inside our minds, instead of from outside us, in real life experience.

 We also expect other people to be able to read our minds.
 Since we think someone should know we are pleased or annoyed with him or her.
-Consequently we expect others to realise we are overwhelmed, open to suggestion or distracted.
+Consequently we expect others to realize we are overwhelmed, open to suggestion or distracted.

 So mind reading is assuming you know what the other person is thinking or feeling without checking it.
-This pattern causes a great deal of interpersonal difficulties and is another of the important Meta model problem-solving tool in your strategies toolbox.
+This pattern causes a great deal of interpersonal difficulties and is another of the important Meta Model problem-solving tool in your strategies toolbox.

 An example you can take: “When you like that, I know you were not telling the truth.”
 Assuming you know the truth and you know when someone is telling the truth, you walk into a mind-read here.
 To challenge such a statement, you can ask: “What evidence do you have for a statement like that?”